Azure-Samples/qdrant-azure/Local-Docker-Deployment/README.md

 Open the newly renamed file, `docker-compose.yaml`, with the text editor of your choice.

 Adjust the volumes to point to your data directory (see previous note about My Data).
 For instance, if you want to store your data  in `D:\QdrantDocker\MyData`, replace

-    - d:\workspace\mydata:/var/lib/postgresql/data

-with

-    - D:\QdrantDocker\MyData:/var/lib/postgresql/data

-and replace

     - d:\workspace\mydata\qdrant:/qdrant/storage